nguyenphilong-bk/demo/README.md

 ## Running Your Application

-Rename .env_rename_me to .env and place your credentials
+Rename .env.example to .env and place your credentials

 ```
 $ mv .env_rename_me .env